 6. Nike Air Yeezy 1 “Prototype” – $1.8 Million

-The Nike Air Yeezy 1 “Prototype” debuted during Kanye West’s performance at the 2008 Grammys, a moment in sneaker history.
-The prototype has sold at auction for $1.8 million, being brought into history as something that changed the game and became a cultural artifact.
+The Nike Air Yeezy 1 “Prototype” made its first public appearance in Kanye West’s performance at the 2008 Grammys, which was a moment in sneaker history.
+The prototype fetched $1.8 million in an auction, thus getting into history as a game changer and cultural artifact.

 7. Drake’s Air Jordan 12 – $77,000